-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
-The plan copayment, or deductible for only covers this screening if you have certain risk factors and members eligible for this if you get a referral for it from your physician, physician preventive screening. assistant, nurse practitioner, or clinical nurse specialist IN NETWORK Acupuncture for chronic low back pain \$15 copay Covered services include: Up to 12 visits in 90 days are covered for Medicare OUT OF NETWORK beneficiaries under the following circumstances: \$35 copay For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist

+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

+Acupuncture for chronic low back pain

+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

+For the purpose of this benefit, chronic low back pain is defined as:

+- Lasting 12 weeks or longer;

+- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease);

+- not associated with surgery; and

+- not associated with pregnancy.

 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.